Embio-Diagnostics/airbeld-ha/DEVELOPMENT.md

 ## Quick Start (Dev Container)

-**Recommended for contributors** - Get a complete development environment with one click.
+Recommended approach for contributors.
+The devcontainer automatically creates a virtual environment and installs all dependencies.

 ### Prerequisites